GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 ### Update `gcloud terraform vet` policies

-the first step is to update the `gcloud terraform vet` policies constraints to allow usage of the APIs needed by the Blueprint.
+the first step is to update the `gcloud terraform vet` policies constraints to allow usage of the APIs needed by the Blueprint and add more policies.
-The constraints are located in the two policies repositories:
+The constraints are located in the repository:

 - `gcp-policies`
-- `gcp-policies-app-infra`

 All changes below must be made to both repositories:

-Please note that the steps below are assuming you are checked out on `terraform-google-enterprise-genai/`.
+**IMPORTANT:** Please note that the steps below are assuming you are checked out on `terraform-google-enterprise-genai/`.

 - Copy `cmek_settings.yaml` from this repository to the policies repository: